hoichi/chops/README.md

 # grinder
-The lean mean static site... generation... thing
+The lean mean static... builder... thing.
+NOT ready for production.